 The title of the work references the ribbons used to decorate female clothes and hair or to denote allegiance to a particular cause (eg suffragettes) but also a strip of fabric that binds many parts together.

-The sculpture will be launched in 2020.
+The sculpture will launch in 2022.